 The IB offers a balanced, ambitious curriculum which has an international outlook and encourages students to be open-minded, caring, balanced and risk-takers.

 It allows students to become specialists in three subjects studied at ‘Higher Level’, whilst keeping up their intellectual development in other areas.
 Scientists will keep up their engagement with literature and a foreign language, whilst Humanities specialists will gain the numerical skills valued by employers in the modern workplace.

 At NLCS, we ensure that the programme can be tailored to suit the interests and aspirations of all students.
-This is in part through a broad choice of subjects (some of which, like History of Art, are only available in the IB pathway).
-Also, the various ‘independent research’ elements of the courses allow students to explore areas linked to their interests.
+The various ‘independent research’ elements of the courses also allow students to explore areas linked to their interests.
 For example, a prospective medic analysed data from a recent Ebola outbreak.

 The skills gained are highly valued by universities.
 In a recent poll, 84% of Russell Group universities reported that the IB encouraged good self-management skills, compared with a figure of 29% for the A-Level or Pre-U programmes.
 The IB’s emphasis on independent and reflective learning is also useful, with university admissions officers saying that such attributes are lacking in 60% of students.
 NLCS students regularly comment that having completed various research projects during the course allows them to have confident and interesting discussions at admissions interviews.